rahulparekh/CSE545-SecureBankingSoftware/README.md

 1. [WebMystique tutorial used for Spring/Hibernate Setup](http://websystique.com/springmvc/spring-4-mvc-and-hibernate4-integration-example-using-annotations/)
 2. We are using the Java/Hibernate Validator.
 Found [here](https://docs.oracle.com/javaee/7/api/javax/validation/constraints/package-summary.html)
 3. SSL/HTTPS setup for tomcat server on local machine [here](https://dzone.com/articles/setting-ssl-tomcat-5-minutes)
-4. Enabling Run-Jetty-Run to use SSL/HTTPS: http://prntscr.com/8tx2pc (this is my config)
+4. Enabling Run-Jetty-Run to use SSL/HTTPS.
+Sample config I use: http://prntscr.com/8tx2pc
+5. The same keystore file generated in pt.
+3 above can be used for the jetty eclipse config.

 ## Project setup information